skovnats/SVE-Systemic-Verification-Engineering/README.md

 All theological and ethical assumptions are made explicit, testable at the system level, and subject to verification through outcomes, not authority.

+> **S.V.E. is a parallel, audit-first evidence layer, complementary to academia.**
+> **It aims to reduce reproducibility failures by making Field Notes, logs, and negative results first-class artifacts.**

 ---

 ## Repository Structure